tobgu/peds/experience_report.md

 # Experience report
-This sums up some of the key experiences and thoughts from this and other projects that I would like to share as an experience report going into the work of Go 2.
+This sums up some of the key experiences and thoughts from [peds](https://github.com/tobgu/peds) and other projects that I would like to share as an experience report going into the work of Go 2.
 The different subjects described below are listed in the order of